The Ultimate Bridal Shower Game Guide

 How to Play: Split guests into two teams.
 The first player from Team A draws a name, stands up and tries to explain the celebrity to her teammates without actually saying their name.
 If teammates guess correctly, the second player draws a new name and goes on as before.
 Each team has one minute to get through as many names as possible until all the names are out of the hat.
 Shake up the next round and only allow players to use one word to define the celeb.

-The Gist: Try to stump your guests on the bride's "love story."
+The Gist: Try to stump your guests on the couple's "love story."

-What to Prep: At the beginning of the shower, the bride should share her "love story" with the group, bringing up key events (where they met, how they proposed, etc.).
+What to Prep: At the beginning of the shower, the bride should share her "love story" with the group, bringing up key events (where they met, how they proposed and so on).

 The Gist: Guests "shower" the bride with marriage and love advice.